odakahirokazu/RubyROOT/README.md

 ### (8) Fun!

-There are some example scripts using RubyROOT in `examples` directory.
+You can find example scripts using RubyROOT in `examples` directory.

 ****************************************************************